foundry-rs/book/src/reference/cli/cast/call.md

           Forks the remote rpc, executes the transaction locally and prints a trace

       --debug
-          Can only be used with "--trace"
+          Opens an interactive debugger.
+Can only be used with `--trace`

-          opens an interactive debugger

       --labels <LABELS>
-          Can only be used with "--trace" Labels to apply to the traces.
+          Labels to apply to the traces; format: `address:label`.
+Can only be used with `--trace`

-          Format: `address:label`

       --evm-version <EVM_VERSION>
-          Can only be used with "--trace"

           The EVM Version to use.
+Can only be used with `--trace`

   -b, --block <BLOCK>
           The block height to query at.